linode/docs/docs/networking/dns/dns-manager.md

 ### Removing

 If you no longer need an existing DNS record, you can remove it from the DNS manager.
-Here's how:

 1. Select a domain zone.
 The DNS records for the selected domain zone appear.
 2. Select the **Remove** link next to the DNS record you want to delete.
 A warning appears asking whether you want to delete the record.